 THE MOVIES IN WHICH BOB NOLAN APPEARED

-With the exception of "In Old Santa Fe", Bob Nolan appeared with the Sons of the Pioneers in the films we have listed.
+With the exception of "In Old Santa Fe", Bob Nolan appeared with the Sons of the Pioneers in the films we have listed (above).
 At times, various members of the group would be unable to appear and another singer/actor would fill in for him.
-But not for Bob.
-Bob appears in every film.
+Bob was the exception; he appears in every film.

 In the Columbia / Charles Starrett films, Bob, Tim and Glenn Spencer wrote the majority of the songs they performed.
 In other movies, the Pioneers usually accompanied a singing hero - Roy Rogers, Dick Foran, Gene Autry or Bing Crosby.
 The Starrett pictures were the best film showcase for the Classic Sons of the Pioneers and for Bob’s music.